sogebot/sogeBot/docs/configuration/database.md

 ## SQLite3

-?> SQLite is **default** db, if you didn't set MySQL/MariaDB or PostgreSQL, you don't need to do anything
+?> SQLite is **default** db (if installed by zipfile), if you didn't set MySQL/MariaDB or PostgreSQL, you don't need to do anything

-1. Rename `/path/to/sogebot/.env.sqlite` to `/path/to/sogebot/.env`
+1. Rename `/path/to/sogebot/.env.sqlite` or in case of GIT install `/path/to/sogebot/src/data/.env.sqlite` to `/path/to/sogebot/.env`
 2. **DON'T UPDATE ANY OTHER INFORMATIONS (LIKE MIGRATION, ENTITIES), OTHERWISE DATABASE WON'T WORK**
 3. Start bot

 ## MySQL/MariaDB

-1. Rename `/path/to/sogebot/.env.mysql` to `/path/to/sogebot/.env`
+1. Rename `/path/to/sogebot/.env.mysql` or in case of GIT install `/path/to/sogebot/src/data/.env.mysql` to `/path/to/sogebot/.env`
 2. Update your connection options, see
    [TypeORM Connection Options](https://typeorm.io/#/connection-options)
    for detailed information.